Age Suggestion

 Every baby develops on their own timeline, and the suggestions on how to cut or prepare particular foods are generalizations for a broad audience.

-Cut cooked sausages lengthwise into halves, or continue cutting into long, quartered sticks.
-Avoid serving sausage links cut into coins or rounds, as these shapes increase choking risk.
-You can also serve ground sausage that has been crumbled into sauces and other dishes, or sausage patties, either whole for the child to take bites from or broken into bite-size pieces.
-Sausages marked as “fresh” or “pre-cooked” must be cooked before serving, while smoked or cured forms of sausage do not need to be cooked.
+Offer well-cooked sausages cut lengthwise into halves, or continue cutting into long, quartered sticks.
+If the child is struggling with sausage pieces in the casing, you can remove the casing before serving.
+Avoid offering sausage cut into coins or rounds, as these shapes increase choking risk.
+You can also serve ground sausage that has been crumbled into sauces and other dishes or sausage patties, either whole for the child to practice biting or broken into bite-size pieces to practice picking up.

-Sometime between 24 and 36 months of age, when you believe the child is able to follow directions and has had success in eating a variety of firm, hard-to-chew foods, you can offer rounds or coin-shaped slices of sausage.
+Sometime between 2 and 3 years of age, when you believe the child is able to follow directions and has had success in eating a variety of firm, hard-to-chew foods, you can offer rounds or coin-shaped slices.
 Offer one slice at a time and encourage the child to take a bite of the food with their front teeth before moving it to the side and chewing thoroughly.
-When practicing eating sausages, especially cut into rounds, make sure the child is seated and supervised in a safe eating environment.
+When practicing, make sure the child is seated and supervised in a safe eating environment.

 Learn all about which foods are not safe for babies.
 Download our guide 25 Foods Never to Serve Your Baby.